Art of Macro Zoom Course

 -

-A maximum of 25 attendees, to ensure each person gets plenty of individual attention
+A maximum of 25 attendees per course, to ensure each person gets plenty of individual attention

 -

-A mixture of lecture and discussion, with lots of opportunity to ask questions and share ideas
+A mixture of lecture, videos and discussion, with lots of opportunity to ask questions and share ideas, including small group breakouts

 -